nicklockwood/GLView/README.md

     @property (nonatomic, assign) CGFloat fov;

-This is the field of view, in radians.
+This is the vertical field of view, in radians.
 This defaults to zero, which gives an orthographic projection (no perspective) but set it to around Pi/2 (90 degrees) for a perspective projection.

     @property (nonatomic, assign) CGFloat near;